JimsLau/James-Lau-Project05/README.md

 ## Scope Outline:

 This app was created initially for Salad Club day at HackerYou, giving users the ability to log what they will be bringing.
-I have changed it to a more versatile ittem recording app for multiple users.
-This app can be used for pot lucks, boardgame nights, sports day, etc..
+I have changed it to a more versatile item recording app for multiple users.
+This app can be used for pot lucks, boardgame nights, sporting event, etc..

 ## MVP (Minimum Viable Product) Goals: